pwrlabs/pwrlabs-docs/docs/developers/build-socialfi-dapp.md

 ## Build the homepage

-In this part we will build, connect wallet, disconnect, listen for events, send VM data (posts and likes), and fetch posts to the homepage.
+In this part we will build, connect wallet, disconnect, listen for events, send VIDA data (posts and likes), and fetch posts to the homepage.

 Building the homepage (`src/app/page.js`) which will show everything.
 The code is explained in the comments, take the time to write it yourself and understand it.